 Animal Sciences students are encouraged to participate in an off-campus internship during their time at Mizzou.
 Internships allow students to gain professional experience prior to graduation, expand their resumes, and gain a glimpse of what career opportunities are available with a degree in Animal Sciences.

 As an Animal Sciences student, you can receive credit for your internship (AnSci 4940) that will count towards senior elective credits.
 More information about how to receive credit for an off-campus internship can be found on the Internship page.

 Undergraduate research is a great opportunity for students to explore the unknown while developing critical thinking and problem solving skills.
 As an Animal Sciences student, you can participate in undergraduate research and receive credit for a senior elective (AnSci 4950).

 Students can work side-by-side in the laboratory with Animal Sciences faculty and graduate students.
 Opportunities for student research can be found by reaching out to a specific faculty member or contacting the Office of Undergraduate Research.

 Undergraduate research opportunities may be paid, work-study or unpaid volunteer positions.
 Paid positions may be available through a stipend or scholarship by a faculty member or through work-study.

 Additionally, there are opportunities for students to participate in a research internship program with a faculty mentor for a maximum of two semesters.

 CAFNR offers Study Abroad opportunities all around the world and throughout the school year: Semester Programs, Summer Programs, Spring Break Programs and Winter Break Programs.
-Some of the Animal Sciences-focused opportunities include Australia, China, Costa Rica, New Zealand (Lincoln University), Scotland, Thailand, and the United Kingdom (University of Reading).
+Some of the Animal Sciences-focused opportunities include Australia, China, Costa Rica, Ireland, New Zealand (Lincoln University), Scotland, Thailand, and the United Kingdom (University of Reading).